Deng1559/bc-commercial-solar-platform/replit.md

-# BC Commercial Solar Calculator
+# BC Commercial Solar Lead Generation Platform

 ## Overview

-This is a full-stack web application built for calculating commercial solar installations in British Columbia, Canada.
-The application provides businesses with detailed financial analysis including cost projections, incentive calculations, and ROI estimates for solar energy systems.
-It features a React frontend with TypeScript, an Express.js backend, and PostgreSQL database integration through Drizzle ORM.
+This is a comprehensive full-stack lead generation platform built for BC commercial solar installers and businesses.
+The application combines advanced solar calculation tools, interactive financial modeling, Google Solar API integration, and CRM functionality to convert prospects into qualified leads.
+It features a React frontend with TypeScript, an Express.js backend, and comprehensive lead management capabilities.

 ## System Architecture